Meet Some of Our First-Generation Students

 First-Gen Fest: Food, Facts & Fun with the College of Fine Arts, Humanities and Social Sciences

 Celebrate First-Gen Week at UMass Lowell at this drop in event!
-Come meet with RHSA peer leaders and faculty, win swag at the trivia corner and enjoy complimentary food with FAHSS!
-No registration required.
+Come meet with RHSA peer leaders and faculty, win swag or enter the raffle, and enjoy complimentary food with FAHSS!

-First-Gen Week @ UMass Lowell is sponsored by the River Hawk Scholars Academy, the College of Fine Arts, Humanities and Social Sciences, the Francis College of Engineering, the Kennedy College of Sciences, the Manning School of Business, the Zuckerberg College of Health Sciences, the Asian American Center for Excellence & Engagement and the Office of Multicultural Affairs.
+First-Gen Week @ UMass Lowell is sponsored by the River Hawk Scholars Academy, the College of Fine Arts, Humanities and Social Sciences, the Francis College of Engineering, the Kennedy College of Sciences, the Manning School of Business, the Zuckerberg College of Health Sciences.

 River Hawk Scholars Academy News